Zhu Pengyu: International career

 Zhu gained recognition with the China U19 national team during the 2024 Panda Cup, scoring braces against Mongolia in both the group stage (6–0) and semifinals (4–0).
 At the 2025 U20 Asian Cup, he scored twice as a substitute in a 5–2 victory over Kyrgyzstan, contributing to China's advancement to the knockout stage.
+He was called up to the senior China national team for a set of friendlies in June 2026.